21121A3231/HelloWorld/README.md

 hi!!!
 this is likhitha
 Welcome to programming world!!
-We have many programming lanuguages to leran
+We have many programming lanuguages to learn